 Neighbourhood planning is optional, not compulsory.

 Neighbourhood Area applications

-Harborough District Council has received an application for the designation of a 'neighbourhood area' and, in accordance with the Neighbourhood Planning (General) Regulations 2012, the Council is carrying out a 6 week consultation on the proposed Neighbourhood Area as set out below.
+When Harborough District Council receives an application for the designation of a 'neighbourhood area' , in accordance with the Neighbourhood Planning (General) Regulations 2012, the Council is obliged to carry out a 6 week consultation on the proposed Neighbourhood Area as set out below.

-The application shows the area in which the parish intends to use the new neighbourhood planning powers arising from the Localism Act and the supporting neighbourhood planning regulations.
+The application will show the area in which the parish intends to use the new neighbourhood planning powers arising from the Localism Act and the supporting neighbourhood planning regulations.
 Representations should consider whether the neighbourhood area is appropriate to be designated.